 Throughout the 10 different levels, various enemies are gradually introduced.

-Aquatron, no matter how much effort its name had required, arrived at the wrong time, consumers were seeking new and exciting pastures, and with the North American video game crash, ended Sierra’s attempt to profit on dedicated arcade and cartridge-based games.
+Aquatron played well and did what it was set out to do but no matter how good the game was or how much effort its name had required, it arrived at the wrong time, consumers were seeking new and more exciting pastures, and the North American video game crash ended Sierra’s efforts to profit from its dedicated arcade and cartridge-based games.